Winter Cold Stun Internship

-Applications must be received by August 12 for the fall washback season intern position.
+Applications must be received by November 20 for the winter cold stun season intern position.

 The internship at The Sea Turtle Hospital @ UF Whitney Lab is designed to be a career learning experience.
 Interns will gain first-hand experience in data collection, sanitation procedures, food preparation, and sea turtle husbandry.
 Students interested in interning at the hospital should be working towards a degree in marine biology, veterinary medicine or a related field.
 Recent graduates seeking experience in these fields are also accepted.